-The following Regional Standards Committee (RSC) Work Plan activities for the calendar years of 2019 -2020 will be consistent with the NPCC 2019 and 2020 Business Plans and Budgets, Organizational and Strategic Goals, both approved and in draft, and will also continue to be supportive of the ongoing periodic reviews, standards development, standards efficiency review, and metric activities.
+The following Regional Standards Committee (RSC) Work Plan activities for the calendar years of 2020-2021 will be consistent with the NPCC 2020 and 2021 Business Plans and Budgets, Organizational and Strategic Goals, both approved and in draft, and will also continue to be supportive of the ongoing periodic reviews, standards development, standards efficiency review, distributed energy resources (DER) Forum and metric activities.
 Also, the Work Plan is responsive to the NERC Reliability Standards Development Process, the ERO Enterprise Long-Term Strategy, and the ERO Enterprise Operating Plan.

 NPCC Reliability Standards Committee Program Responsibilities (related to Standards)